dannypho/malloc-dannypho/README.md

 ## Features
 Memory Allocation Strategies:

-First Fit (pre-implemented)
+1. First Fit
-Best Fit
+2. Best Fit
-Next Fit
+3. Next Fit
-Worst Fit
+4. Worst Fit
 Dynamic Memory Management Operations:

 Splitting: When a free block is larger than the requested size, the block is split into smaller segments.